ayoubft/ayoubft.github.io.ar/projects.md

 ### [😷 COVID-19 Data Visualization Dashboard](projects/covid-19-vis.md)

 This mini-project was a part of the course of Web-Mapping (2021-22) by Prof Hicham HAJJI.

 ---

+### <a href="https://ametop.ma/21eme-edition/" target="_blank">👓 3D modeling & VR immersive visit</a>

+Produce a 3D model of Topo departement in IAVH2 campus, and use it to create an immersive virtual reality experience | An AMETOP students association project.

+---